Star Atlas: Next Generation Gaming Metaverse

 Team Behind Star Atlas

 Star Atlas is brought to us by the team that built Multichain Ventures, a triple-A title game and blockchain-driven virtual metaverse gaming development company.
-The Multichain Ventures team has been involved in blockchain since 2013 and possess four years of expertise in building decentralized applications.
+The Multichain Ventures team has been involved in blockchain since 2013 and possesses four years of expertise in building decentralized applications.

 This team has worked together closely, helping to develop triple-A titles with big players in the gaming industry such as Electronic Arts, Mythic Entertainment, 3G Studios and 1047 Games, so they have plenty of experience and know what is involved with the creation of amazing games.

 Michael Wagner is the CEO and co-founder of Star Atlas.
 As mentioned, Michael’s former career was in the traditional finance industry, and he holds a CFA charter as a certified financial analyst.
-This means he knows how to make money work and isn’t likely to make poor investment or business decisions, which is a good skill and experience for someone creating an entirely new economic system and society in a digital universe.
+This means he knows how to make money work and isn’t likely to make poor investments or business decisions, which is a good skill and experience for someone creating an entirely new economic system and society in a digital universe.

 The CFA certification is no small accolade, nor is it easy to achieve.
 This certification comes with strict ethical guidelines for proper business and investment practices which is one of the reasons that many early investors have the confidence to back Star Atlas.
-The fact that Michael is a public figure, is very open and transparent in multiple interviews, and holds a certification of high calibre has given investors confidence that this project isn’t likely to be a rug pull or flop dead.
+The fact that Michael is a public figure, is very open and transparent in multiple interviews and holds a certification of high calibre has given investors confidence that this project isn’t likely to be a rug pull or flop dead.

-It is also interesting to note that Michael is a long time Bitcoin fan.
+It is also interesting to note that Michael is a long-time Bitcoin fan.
 He got into Bitcoin mining himself in 2013 and has a strong understanding of the technology behind blockchain technology.

 The other two co-founders of Star Atlas are the same co-founders of Multi-Chain ventures, Danny Floyd and Jacob Floyd, who have been working with Michael since 2015.

 Danny Floyd is the Chief product officer and the imagination and vision behind much of the gameplay, storyline, in-game mechanics, and development.
-While Wagner is the brains behind the in-game finance and economics, Danny and his brother Jacob have over 20 years of game development experience building triple-A titles for large game companies, including the 2003 space themed RPG called Earth Beyond.
+While Wagner is the brains behind the in-game finance and economics, Danny and his brother Jacob have over 20 years of game development experience building triple-A titles for large game companies, including the 2003 space-themed RPG called Earth Beyond.

 While Michael takes much of the spotlight, he has given a large amount the well-deserved credit to the Floyd brothers as creating such an in-depth world, coming up with the intricate gaming mechanics and the look, feel, and design of a game of this magnitude is awe-inspiring.